Page good for smart-phones. On PCs/Laptops it may look too large. To reduce press "Ctrl" & "minus" or click "View" then "Zoom out"

 Scroll down to follow the story or choose a section to jump to from the drop-down menu.

-This brick building with slate-tiled roof hasn't operated as a pump house for many years.
+The brick building with slate-tiled roof marked on maps as "pump house" hasn't operated as that for many years.
 It is built on the side of the bank and appears to be set on a concrete slab with the front level with bank top.
 All windows are bricked-up or boarded over, and it has a single door on south side.

-The rear inlet is disconnected from the field drains; the outlet into the river is blocked off; the pump was in very poor condition and engine obviously totally inoperative when seen in 2013.
+The rear intake pipe is disconnected from the field drains; the discharge sluice into the river is blocked off; the pump was in very poor condition and engine obviously totally inoperative when seen in 2013.

 The building's only function now seems to be to receive electricity from the grid and distribute it around the site.